Some links in this post may be affiliate links

 When provided with the right growing conditions, Emerald Fern may produce clusters of small white flowers which are followed by bright red berries.

-Emerald Fern habit can be dense and compact to wide-spreading with the stems growing up to 3ft long.
+Emerald Fern habit can be dense and compact to wide-spreading with the stems growing up to 3 feet long.
 This wide-spreading nature of this fern makes it perfect for a hanging basket.

 The foliage of mature plant can develop sharp spines on the branches which can cause skin irritation if handled with bare hands.
 Therefore, always wear gloves when handling Sprenger's Asparagus.

-Would you like to add this plant to your collection?
-Buy Asparagus Ferns online from Etsy.
+Would you like to add Emerald Fern to your collection?
+They are available online on Etsy (Link to Etsy).

-Emerald Fern (Asparagus densiflorus 'Sprengeri') prospers in semi-shade to bright, indirect light, cool to average warmth and moderately moist, fertile, well-drained soils coupled with regular feeding during the growing season.
+Emerald Fern (Asparagus densiflorus 'Sprengeri') flourishes in semi-shade to bright indirect light (filtered light), average warmth of 18-280C, moderate humidity of 60-70% and moderately moist, fertile, well-drained, all purpose soils coupled with weekly feeding during the growing season.

 Sprenger's Asparagus requires regular pruning to keep it neat and tidy as well as minimize pest and disease infestations.
 It only requires repotting when pot-bound.
 Keep reading for more on these growing conditions and how to provide them.

-Water Emerald Fern thoroughly during the growing season while allowing the top 2 in. of soil to dry out between waterings and keep the soil moderately moist.
+Water Emerald Fern thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings and keep the soil moderately moist.

-Emerald Fern grows best in semi-shade to bright light conditions away from direct sunlight as it can scorch the leaves.
+Emerald Fern grows best in semi-shade to bright light conditions.
+Keep it away from direct sunlight as it can scorch the leaves.

-Average warmth within the range of 12-280C is ideal for Emerald Fern.
+Average warmth of 18-280C is ideal for Emerald Fern.
 Though it can adapt to a wide range of temperatures, constantly high temperatures can damage the plant.

-Emerald Fern has no need for high humidity.
-However, it benefits from occasional misting of the leaves especially when the temperatures are high.
+Emerald Fern has no need for extra humidity.
+Moderate humidity of 50-60% is adequate for this fern.
+However, it benefits from occasional misting of the leaves especially where the temperatures are very high.

 Repot Emerald Fern at the beginning of the growing season only when it becomes root-bound, that is, when the roots begin to grow through the drainage holes.